ttoscanoqui/FinalProjectGraduation/README.md

     with liquid, or with garbage, and in the event that none of those situations existed, the signal was sent that everything is correct, to start dispensing liquid in the bottles.

-## NOTE1: This project were did with my Graduation friend Mark Andrade
+## NOTE1: This project were did with my graduation friend Mark Andrade
-## NOTE2: I can't upload the finally code, Because the finally Owner of the project is ESPOL
+## NOTE2: I can't upload the final code, because the principal owner of the project is ESPOL